 Markus Huss, Kaisa Kaakinen, Jenny Willner (eds.): “Dislocating Literature: Transnational Literature and the Directions of Literary Studies in the Baltic Sea Region.”
 Theme section in Baltic Worlds.
 Vol. 5:2, 2012.

 Päivi Kosonen, PhD, literary scholar & bibliotherapist, works as a senior lecturer in comparative literature, bibliotherapy and creative writing mainly at the University of Turku & University of Helsinki.
 Her research interests lie in the field of autobiographical studies.
 She has studied modern autobiographical literature (Perec, Duras, Sarraute & Robbe-Grillet) and the genre history of autobiography.
 She has published a monograph on the autobiographical writing in the antiquity and is currently finalizing a book on the main forms of autobiographical literature during the Middle Ages.
 As a bibliotherapist she is interested also in the self-care potential of reading and writing.
 Her most recent publications include “Modern autobiographical literature & the forms of self-storying” (article written in Finnish; niin&näin, 2016) and “Creative autobiography.
-From self-knowledge to the teaching of writing” (written in English; Scriptum 2/2015). – See my homepage www.ajatusmatka.net and/or contact: email@example.com
+From self-knowledge to the teaching of writing” (written in English; Scriptum 2/2015).
+Contact: firstname.lastname@example.org

 Susanna Lahtinen, M.A., PhD student at the Department of Cultural History at the University of Turku.
 Research areas: history of travelling, history of the senses, spatiality, long 18th century and cultural history of the night.
 In my doctoral thesis I research how British ladies experienced the night and the dark landscape during the long eighteenth century.
 Contact: email@example.com